Mortgage Basics

 Mortgage Loan Insurance Calculation

-Here is an example of how to calculate your default insurance premium, if you are buying a $400,000 property with a 5% downpayment.
+Here is an example of calculating your default insurance premium if you buy a $400,000 property with a 5% downpayment.
 Your downpayment in this scenario is $20,000.

 $400,000 x 0.05 = $20,000